cronokirby/hugo-blog/content/posts/Notes-on-Ripple.md

     2 --- 4
     3 --- 4
 {{</mermaid/diagram>}}
-Sending messages isn't very complicated in this scheme, since all we need to do is send a message to each of the peers we're connected to.
+Sending messages isn't very complicated in this scheme: all we need to do is send a message to each of the peers we're connected to.
 The clear problem with this architecture is that we need to maintain (N - 1) connections for each peer, given a network of N peers.
 This is a lot more